ComputationalBiomechanicsLab/how-to-share-code/README.md

-on a GitHub issue) calls out your bug--critique always feels awkward--but that mild embarrassment might save you from a later (major) embarassment, such as the bug going undetected in your code for months, completely torpedoing a study.
+on a GitHub issue) calls out your bug--critique always feels awkward--but that mild embarrassment might save you from a later (major) embarassment, such as the bug going undetected in your code for months and completely torpedoing a study.

 ### 3.a.2 What if someone thinks the code is low quality?